pp-att/pdsnd_github/README.md

 -- added date when the github project was created

 ## Udacity - github project
-- 3.github  - Github project
+- 3.github  - Github project (itself)
-- 2.Python  - bikeshare data project
+- 2.Python  - bikeshare data project (project2 directory)
-- 1.SQL     - sql project
+- 1.SQL     - sql project (project1 directory)

 ## Description
--- each project covers a specific part of the programming
+-- each project covers a specific part of the course

--- Exclude files and directories
---- *.csv files
---- .git/ directory

 ## Credits
 - to myself because i was working with github in the past with some colleagues on the projects
-- to Github for small tunings of .gitignore file which I didn't use so frequently
+- to Google for search of things with sql, python, git